ratwithacompiler/obs_plugins_CI_deps/README.md

 creates azure artifacts containing all needed OBS plugin build dependencies

-MacOS Archive
+Linux Archive
-    * OBS 26.1.+ish (with virtualcam frontend commit) source code
+* OBS 27.0.0 source code
 * build of it
-* extracted OBS Qt and mac dependencies

 to be used as single base dependency directly on azure for CI builds of the OBS plugins without too much waste every time